 No wonder Kimmerer had stepped in to be an ideal mentor for me at this crossroads.

-Two months after losing my journalism job, instead of plunging into a LinkedIn search, I’m thoughtfully planting seeds for my future work.
+Two months after my layoff, instead of plunging immediately into a job search, I decided to thoughtfully plant seeds for my future work.
 Kimmerer does exactly what I’m learning to do: bridge institutional credentials with sacred wisdom and story.

-Beneath all this clickbait, like a heart of pine floor that’s revealed when flimsy vinyl laminate is peeled away, lies my real writing.
-These are the articles I wrote when I had the chance to slow down, choose topics that meant something, get a feel for my subjects.
+These articles were among the richest writing of my career, articles that shone like a refinished pine floor after flimsy vinyl laminate is peeled away.
+These are the articles I wrote when I had the chance to slow down just a little bit, to choose topics that meant a lot to me, to get a feel for the personality and vibe of the people I wrote about.
 To take the time to notice textures and details, a tone of voice, the way the light hit.
 To reflect on what one small story says about the larger human condition.

 In the chapter where the jenny wren shows up, Kimmerer documents an elderly woman (Hazel) whose life reflects the history of a place.
 The author visits an abandoned house to witness the evidence of its past life.
 In the nest, she sees physical evidence of life continuing in forgotten places.
 She preserves memory before it disappears.